freddyroosevelt/passwordmanager/README.md

 # Password Manager

-## Create and Manage a user account with password locally with encryption.
+## Create and Manage an encrypted user account with password locally.
 ### Using node.js, crypto-js, node-persist and yargs.

 #### First run: npm install